Edward W. Carney Distinguished Service Award

 Narsingh Agnish Fellowship

-This award recognizes Narsingh Agnish's contributions to the Society, particularly the implementation of the Education Courses.
+This award recognizes Narsingh Agnish for his outstanding contributions to the Society, particularly his leadership in implementing the Education Courses.
 The Narsingh Agnish Fellowship is awarded to a long-standing member who has made a major contribution to education in the field.
-This year's recipient is Christine P. Curran, PhD, Northern Kentucky University.
+This year’s recipient isChristine P. Curran, PhD, Northern Kentucky University.

 BDRP and ETS Exchange Lecture

 The annual Society for Birth Defects Research and Prevention (BDRP) and European Teratology Society (ETS) Exchange Lecture provides an opportunity for both societies to share and compare perspectives on a selected topic.
 Established in 2009, the Exchange Lecture encourages friendly debate and spirited discussion.
-Each year, it is presented at both societies' annual meetings.
+Each year, it is presented at both societies’ annual meetings.
+This year’s Lecture topic is The Value of NHPs for DART Risk Assessment.
+Natasha Catlin, PhD, DABT, will present for BDRP and C. Marc Luejens, Dr. rer. nat., will present for ETS.

 Student and Postdoctoral Fellow Awards